 In the summary of this Big Agnes Copper Spur HV UL 4 Tent review, I must say that I am impressed with everything but the price.
 This is a top-notch tent which will keep you dry both from the ground and from the sky.
 Its features are such that it is hard to find a match.
 But the price is steep for this tent, and you realize this is for all good reasons; there is nothing cheap here, this is a quality tool.
 Fully recommended.
 You might want also to check the 3-person version with the integrated light.

 If you cannot afford this tent, please check my page with tents and shelters, you will find them in all sizes and styles.
+In particular, check this EXIO 4 person tent, a new item on the market and a quality tool.

 Thank you for reading.
 If you have a question or comment, please use the comment box below.
 Have a nice day.